gwtproject/gwt-timer/README.md

 **GWT Timer requires GWT 2.9.0 or newer!**

+## Dependencies

+GWT Timer does not depend on any other module.

 ## Samples
 A simplified, browser-safe timer class.
 This class serves the same purpose as `java.util.Timer` ,  but is simplified because of the single-threaded environment.
 To schedule a timer, simply create a subclass of it (overriding run) and call schedule or scheduleRepeating.